jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

        - Example: 2019-07-02

-    k. "description:" - (Required/String) One or more paragraphs describing the vulnerability, usually from the CVE link and/or announcement.
+    k. "description:" - (Required/String) One or more paragraphs (yes "desciption: |") rdescribing the vulnerability, usually from the CVE link and/or announcement.
        - GHSA say: "type a description of the security vulnerability including its impact, any patches or workarounds available, and any references"